 To give the below reasons context and make the information easier to understand.
 I am going to use the Markforged X Series printers as our example.

-Finer detail parts are achieved consistently on industrial grade 3D printers.
+Finer detail parts are achieved consistently on industrial 3D printers.
 The reasons for being able to do so are multi factorial.

 Encoded motors for driving movement

 In the case of the Markforged, the industrial grade X series contains motors with encoders.
 As a result they provide constant feedback of where the motor actually is.
 In contrast to where the on board computer thinks it should be.
 Without this, prints can warp and distort.